 The Best Places to Live in Europe for Expats

 Portugal is rated as one of the best countries to live for expats.
 It scores highly on the Quality of Life Index, cost of living, personal safety reports, and friendliness of locals towards expats.
 Its mild climate, beautiful beaches, innovative tech sector, and slower pace of life make Portugal one of the best places to live overseas.

 Advantages of living in Portugal as an expat

-- Adequate and accessible public transportation
+- There is adequate and accessible public transportation.

 Best places for expats to live in Portugal